Mini-courses in College Teaching

 When implemented effectively, active learning techniques have been shown to improve learning outcomes.
 This four week mini-course is designed to help participants explore active learning and consider how to effectively implement these techniques in various classroom settings.
 This course is intended for graduate students and postdoctoral fellows interested in utilizing these techniques in recitations or their own courses, now or in the future.

-CTL will offer one section in the Summer of 2014.
+CTL will offer one section in the Fall of 2014.

 For more information contact Julie McGurk.

-Here the syllabus for the course: Syllabus for Summer 2014
+Here the syllabus for the course: Syllabus for Fall 2014